tllilleh/t/README.markdown

     $ t Buy more beer.
     $

+To specify an id when adding a task, use `t -a ID [task desription]`:

+    $ t -a 123 fix formatting bug
+    $ t -a bz456 fix bugzilla bug number 456
+    $

 ### List Your Tasks

 Listing your tasks is even easier -- just use `t`: